Table of Contents

-Step 2: Configure your domain name’s nameservers to point to Cloudflare
+Step 2: Configure Your Domain Nameservers to Point to Cloudflare

 Once you’ve added your domain to your Cloudflare account, Cloudflare will give you a set of nameservers.
 They will look something like this:

 These nameservers need to be entered inside your domain registrar account.

 There are too many domain registrars to provide details on how to achieve this for every single company, however, below there are links to the relevant support articles for many of the most popular domain registrars.